xruifan/i3-eww/README.md

 The dotfiles for my [Eww](https://github.com/elkowar/eww) bar, as a replacement for i3blocks and i3status in i3wm.
 Very basic features only.

 ## Note
 The dotfiles are configured to function only in i3 on X11.
-Using them with other wm on Wayland may result in errors, but the logic can be easily adapted to your desired wms for compatibility.
+Using them with other wm on Wayland may result in errors, but the logics can be easily adapted to your desired wms for compatibility.

 ### Some dependencies
 `ttf-nerd-fonts-symbols`, `jq`, `pulseaudio`, `pulseaudio-ctl`, `NetworkManager`.